Helping millions of people navigate the world of technology.

 Start menu

-Step 2: Drag the slider down to the bottom and click on the OK button.
+Step 2: Drag the slider down to the bottom and click on OK.

 Temporarily Disable User Account Control

 Step 3: The User Account Control window will pop up.
-Click on the Yes button.
+Click on Yes.

 user account control window